kristeltammesalu/Notebook/README.md

 # Notebook

 This application is a notebook for students.
-In this application you can add lectures, homeworks and conspectuses.
+In this application you can add lectures to your selected day, also homeworks and conspectuses for your lecuture.
 Saving your lecture sends user message, that the lecture is saved.

 First, you have to log in with your Facebook account.